 Online decorating visualisers (for paint, curtains, tiles and more!)

+How do you buy a new kitchen during lockdown?
 Check out showrooms near you and create a shortlist to visit when allowed

 Use the Close To Home Directory to find your local, independent home design specialist and then read this to see what to expect during a design consultation.

 Buying a kitchen in lockdown might be a bit more hands on in the first stages.
 For example, you might have to measure up yourself and then give the measurements to your designer to discuss what’s possible.
 It’s all about limiting social contact and home visits at the moment, so embrace getting involved and make time for virtual consultations.
 Here’s what else you should know about how shopping has changed.

 Read Irina’s seven steps to buying a kitchen or bathroom in lockdown

 She tells us lockdown has given us the time to really research what we want and offered the opportunity to shop around – from social media browsing to getting inspiration from magazines.

 I took a look at the latest design trends and found out which design features are big news and how to create a home to suit the ‘new normal’.
 Read my blog on that here.

 All being well, retail is due to open on 12th April 2021, which means kitchen, bedroom and bathroom showrooms will reopen and you’ll be able to book an appointment at your local retailer.
 But you’ll still need to follow all social distancing rules and be aware that most showrooms will be by appointment only – with some keeping online appointments by video call, too.
 Here’s what to expect from some of the showrooms we’ve heard about.

 And what about the bedrooms and bathrooms?